 |---|---|---|

-| Admin Cost as % of Revenue | (Total admin expenses ÷ gross revenue) × 100 | 5–10% |
+| Administrative Cost as % of Revenue | (Total admin expenses ÷ gross revenue) × 100 | 5–10% |

-| Budget Variance | Actual vs. approved budget | ±3–5% |
+| Budget Variance | Actual vs. approved budget, expressed as % | ±3–5% |

 | KPI | Description | Target |